Hiker Shuttle Service

 Mt.
 Russell via the East Ridge

-Contact Dates Overview Itinerary Resources There is no other fourteen thousand-foot peak in the Sierra with a better ridge route to the summit.
+BOOK NOW Dates Overview Itinerary Resources There is no other fourteen thousand-foot peak in the Sierra with a better ridge route to the summit.
 This route is certainly not hiking, but the difficulties are not so great as to require technical climbing skills.
 Mt.
 Russell is Mt.
-Whitney’s often-forgotten neighbor to the north and offers stunning … Read more
+Whitney’s often-forgotten neighbor to the north and offers … Read more

 Temple Crag Classics